 Guidance & Assistance

 If you would like assistance in linking up with other academics to achieve, or discuss, your application ideas please use the ‘research match-making’ form here and we will endeavor to help.
+You may also tweet using @CultEvolFunding with #CultEvolTeam and we'll retweet.
+Specify your area and who you are looking for.
+Then check the # and our feed for new people to follow.

 We actively encourage early discussion of ideas, eligibility or remit etc. If you have any questions about the awards available please check the Frequently Asked Questions where you will have the opportunity to pose a question if yours remains unanswered.